mciantyre/tock-teensy4-apps/boards/swervolf/README.md

 -------

-FuseSoC can be used to run SweRVolf on either an FPGA board or in a simulation enviroment.
+FuseSoC can be used to run SweRVolf on either an FPGA board or in a simulation environment.

-Tock has been tested on the simulation enviroment.
+Tock has been tested on the simulation environment.

 Running in simulation with EH1 core
 -----------------------------------